meszaros-lajos-gyorgy/raphael-plugin-group/README.md

 ## Requirements

 Though **raphael.group.js** may work in a browser as old as IE8, it uses some Javascript features, which might not be supported by that browser.
-For this purpose a separate **polyfills.js** can be included among the plugins to patch up old browsers.
+For this purpose a separate **polyfills.js** can be included among the plugins as a patch.